kamranbekirovyz/logarte/README.md

 - 📡 **Network Requests**: see network requests, responses, status code and size.
 - 📁 **Database Writes**: see database write transactions and their content.
 - 📤 **Share Logs**: share all kinds of logs with platform share window.

+## Note from the developer

+Hi, I'm <a href="https://linkedin.com/kamranbekirovyz">Kamran</a>.
+I've been using this package for a while in the projects I work on.
+It's a simple and great tool and if you would like to see something either chat with me on <a href="https://t.me/flutterporelarte">Telegram channel</a> or create an <a href="https://github.com/kamranbekirovyz/logarte/issues">issue on GitHub</a>.
+I'm open to any kind of feedback and contribution.

 ## 🪚 Installation